You are here

 The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are structured in three phases, as described below.
-Note that the National Institutes of Health (NIH) Small Business Innovation Research and Small Business Technology Transfer website offers many resources and updates on this unique grant program.
+Note that the National Institutes of Health (NIH) Small Business Innovation Research and Small Business Technology Transfer website is the best resource for guidance, FAQs, and pointers to current funding opportunity announcements (FOAs).
+A brief outline of this unique grant program is provided below.

 The objective of Phase I is to establish the technical merit and feasibility of the proposed R/R&D efforts and to determine the quality of performance of the small business awardee organization prior to providing further federal support in Phase II.

 The objective of Phase II is to continue the R/R&D efforts initiated in Phase I. Typically, only Phase I awardees are eligible for a Phase II award.
-Potential applicants are strongly encouraged to discuss proposed deviations from the budget and project duration listed in an FOA with NIDCD staff before submitting an application.
+Potential applicants are strongly encouraged to discuss project plans with the NIH program staff listed in an FOA before submitting an application.

 Phase IIb Competing Continuation Awards

-Prospective applicants are strongly encouraged to contact NIH staff well in advance of submitting a Phase IIb application.
+Prospective applicants are strongly encouraged to read the “Program Descriptions and Research Topics” document to understand these requirements and to contact NIDCD program staff well in advance of submitting a Phase IIb application.
 It is expected that only a portion of NIDCD SBIR/STTR Phase II awards will be eligible for additional support through this program.